lancerael/pi/README.md

 * Scales adjust to visible data
 * Nodes outside of visible range are not rendered
 * Pan and zoom controls
-* Created as a standalone component inside mono repo and published to NPM

 TODO:
 * Fix known issues (zoom not centered, glitch when panning to the far left if fully zoomed out)